dirigiblelabs/curriculum-2017/ElenaFoteva/Dirigible Documentation/documentation.md

 2. Launch Dirigible Web IDE

 #### Procedure
-1. Create new GitHyb repository and copy the URL
+1. Create new GitHub repository and copy the URL
 * Go to your GitHub account
 * Click **+** > **New repository**, enter name for your repository in *Repository name* and click **Create repository**
 * Copy the URL, from the *Quick setup box*